The Ash-tree: 1690

 In 1690, the English county of Suffolk is wracked with a fear of witches.
 Many women are accused of casting spells and causing mayhem.
 One such accused is Mrs. Mothersole.
 The only evidence of her witchcraft are eyewitness accounts by Sir Matthew Fell, the owner of a local seat named Castringham.
 Outside his bedroom window grows a monstrous ash tree, where on moonlit nights he would supposedly see Mrs. Mothersole climbing the trunk and snipping branches with a dagger.
 Despite her pleas, she is found guilty and hanged.
-Before the noose is pulled, she dully intones "There will be guests at the Hall".
+Before the noose is pulled, she dully intones "There will be guests at the Hall."
 She is buried in the local graveyard.

 A few weeks later, Sir Matthew and the local vicar are walking by the ash tree at dusk when they spy a creature in the branches that disappears before they can get a good look.
 As it is a warm night, the squire leaves his window open.
 The next day, he is found dead in bed with a severe look of pain and terror on his face.
 Though a postmortem is performed, no cause of death is found.
 The coroner, Mr. Crome, impulsively carries out the sortes biblicae, reading Luke 13:7, ("Cut it down"); Isaiah 13:20 ("It shall never be inhabited"), and Job 39:30 ("Her young ones also suck up blood").

 Sir Matthew's son, Sir Matthew II, inherits Castringham and refuses to stay in his father's bedroom.
 Over forty years pass and he passes away in 1735.
-When the family plot in the local graveyard needs to be expanded to fit his remains, Mrs. Mothersole's resting place is exhumed to make room and the coffin is found to be empty.
+When the family plot in the local graveyard needs to be expanded to fit his remains, Mrs. Mothersole's resting place is exhumed to make room and her coffin is found to be empty.
 The locals are puzzled as to who could have robbed the grave.